People often notice the eyes first, so you may be looking for a way to get rid of those eye wrinkles known as crow’s feet.

 Like any other kind of wrinkles on the face, you may get crow’s feet around the eyes as you age and the skin gets thinner and loses collagen and moisture.
 Here are some of the factors that can contribute to their development:

-• Aging – Brow furrows, crow’s feet, laugh lines and other facial wrinkles form due to natural chronological aging and also premature aging from sun exposure.
-Good skin care can delay formation of wrinkles and make them less obvious.
+Aging – Brow furrows, crow’s feet, laugh lines and other facial wrinkles may form due to natural chronological aging and also premature aging from sun exposure.
+Good skin care can delay formation of wrinkles and may make them less obvious.

-• Cigarette smoking Chemicals from smoking may contribute to premature aging including development of thinning skin and fine lines and wrinkles around the eyes and mouth.
+Cigarette smoking – Chemicals from smoking may contribute to premature aging including development of thinning skin and fine lines and wrinkles around the eyes and mouth.

-• Sun damage – The skin around your eyes is very delicate, and exposure to UV rays can cause premature aging and wrinkles, including crow’s feet.
+Sun damage – The skin around your eyes is very delicate, and exposure to UV rays can cause premature aging and wrinkles, including crow’s feet.
 Premature aging caused by sun damage is known as photoaging.

-Crow’s feet: Botox and other treatments
+Crow’s feet: botulinum toxin and other treatments

-Botox treatment for crow’s feet consists of injections of botulinum toxin into the muscles on the face, which blocks nerve signals to the muscles.
+This treatment for crow’s feet consists of injections of botulinum toxin into the muscles on the face, which blocks nerve signals to the muscles.
 This prevents the muscles from contracting and makes the skin over the muscle appear smoother.

-Other crow’s feet treatments include:
+Other crow’s feet treatments may include:

 How to hide crow’s feet